-- leads students towards becoming confident and positive contributors to their community and effective users of its services and facilities according to their maturity. - educates our students on healthy friendships/relationships, child on child abuse, sexual harassment and acceptable behaviours, and supports students to learn appropriate behaviour. - takes steps to ensure that the students appreciate racial and cultural diversity and avoid and resist racism. - ensure that students are able to understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety. - enable students to develop their self-knowledge, self-esteem and self-confidence. - provide students with a broad general knowledge of public institutions and services in England. - assist students to acquire an appreciation of, and respect for, their own and other cultures in a way that promotes tolerance and harmony between different cultural traditions. - encourage students to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs - precludes the promotion of partisan political views in the teaching of any subject in the school and ensuring students are aware of political issues through a balanced presentation of opposing views.
+- leads students towards becoming confident and positive contributors to their community and effective users of its services and facilities according to their maturity. - educates our students on healthy friendships/relationships, peer on peer abuse, sexual harassment and acceptable behaviours, and supports students to learn appropriate behaviour. - enables students to gain insights into the origins and practices of their own cultures and into those of the wider community. - takes steps to ensure that the students appreciate racial and cultural diversity and avoid and resist racism. - ensure that students are able to understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety. - enable students to develop their self-knowledge, self-esteem and self-confidence. - encourage students to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life. - provide students with a broad general knowledge of public institutions and services in England. - assist students to acquire an appreciation of, and respect for, their own and other cultures in a way that promotes tolerance and harmony between different cultural traditions. - encourage students to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs - precludes the promotion of partisan political views in the teaching of any subject in the school and ensuring students are aware of political issues through a balanced presentation of opposing views.
 Teachers must ensure they do not promote any partisan political view during their conduct or teaching.
 If they hear the promotion of a partisan political view they should present an opposing and balanced view.
-If a staff member feels that pupils are at risk of being radicalised, they must report immediately.
+If a staff member feels that pupils are at risk of being radicalised, they must report to appropriate manager structure or DSL.